The Cuckolds Light: Deactivation and transfer

 The lighthouse was decommissioned in 1974 and listed as United States Coast Guard surplus property.
 The non-profit Cuckolds Island Fog Signal and Light Station Council was formed and submitted a 542-page proposal that was accepted and the deed transferred on May 8, 2006.

 Current

-In June 2014 the Inn at Cuckolds Lighthouse opened, being rebuilt as well as the lighthouse restored, and is advertised as a luxurious retreat providing "pampered luxury" for upward of $3000 a weekend.
-Tours will be held and transportation to the island will be provided in a restored United States Navy whaleboat.
+In June 2014 the Inn at Cuckolds Lighthouse opened, being rebuilt as well as the lighthouse restored, and was advertised as a luxurious retreat providing "pampered luxury" for upward of $3000 a weekend.
+Transportation to the island would be provided in a restored United States Navy whaleboat.
+The Inn ceased operations in July 2019.